dipscom/banner-boilerplate/README.md

 # HTML Banner boilerplate

-> Work in progress, still writing this thing up
+> ## Work in progress, still writing this thing up

 Base setup for an automated HTML5 banner ad project using Gulp

-##Setup
+## Setup:

-*Important: If you have not worked with Gulp before you will need to install [NodeJS](https://nodejs.org/) before going any further*.
+##### *Important: If you have not worked with Gulp before you will need to install [NodeJS](https://nodejs.org/) before going any further*.

+#### If you have [NodeJS](https://nodejs.org/) and [Gulp](http://gulpjs.com/) installed globally:

-- First download the zip and extract it in the relevant folder.
+ - Download the zip and extract it in the folder of your choice.
  - Rename the folder to suit your needs.

+ *The default folder name is banner-boilerplate, a good rule of thumb is to rename it to describe what type of ads will go into it.
+E.g. Standards, Rich, Expanding, etc...*

  - Open your command line tool of choice and navigate to the renamed folder.

-- If you have NodeJS and Gulp installed globally:
+ `cd your-chosen-directory-path/banner-boilerplate`
-- - Run `npm install`.
+ - Run `npm install`.
-- - You are now done, start building your ads. ~Or, if this is your first time, read the Long Version section~
+ - You are now done with the setup, see *Usage* bellow to start building your ads.

+ *And if this is your first time, read the Long Version section as well for a in-depth run of how everything is organized*

-- If you do not:
+#### If you do not have [NodeJS](https://nodejs.org/) and [Gulp](http://gulpjs.com/) installed globally:
-- - Install [NodeJS](https://nodejs.org/) (It will install npm by default).
+ - Install [NodeJS](https://nodejs.org/) (It will install npm by default).
-- - Run `npm install -g gulp` (This will install Gulp globally).
+ - Run `npm install -g gulp` (This will install Gulp globally).
-- - Run `npm install` (This will install Gulp and dependencies for your project).
+ - Run `npm install` (This will install Gulp and dependencies for your project).

-##Usage:
+## Usage:

-###Short Version
+### Short Version
 You will be working from the `src` folder.

 The main `index.html` is located in the `shared` folder as are the, aptly named, `Shared.js` and `Shared.css`.